-- Landlords want to know that you can pay another tenant who you cause bodily injury or property damage to.
+- Landlords want to know that you can pay another tenant to whom you cause bodily injury or property damage.

 - Your landlord’s insurance will sue you to recover what they paid if a fire or other loss is your fault.
 This is called subrogation, and your policy protects you.

 - Many people think the landlord insures their property, but that’s never true.
-The landlord has no insurable interest in your stuff.
+The landlord has no insurable interest in your personal property.

 - Property managers want to be sure that you can continue your lifestyle and remain a resident, come what may.

 Your policy protects you from the landlord, the landlord’s insurance company, other residents, and the sort of things that life has a habit of throwing at us.
 All of this coverage is easy and affordable, and your landlord knows this.
 They want you to be protected and to continue to live in the community, so there’s a renters insurance requirement in your lease.

 Why Do I Need Renters Insurance In Hawaii If My Landlord Has Insurance?

 The short answer is because your landlord doesn’t have coverage!

 - Your landlord does not have coverage for you, your property, or your liability.